andreasmalta/choco_packages/kmupd4/Readme_en.txt

          - Print with other application like Adobe Reader.

  5 .The following are the differences between the Printer Extension and Windows Store Device App:
-    �EEdit My Tab, Edit favorite, Edit Watermark, changing between Paper View and Text View are only supported on Printer Extension.
+    ・Edit My Tab, Edit favorite, Edit Watermark, changing between Paper View and Text View are only supported on Printer Extension.
-    �EAccessing Device Settings is only possible from the Printer Extension.
+    ・Accessing Device Settings is only possible from the Printer Extension.

  6 .About Point & Print installation, in the case of installing a shared printer in the Client PC.
     It is necessary to install Printer driver in the Client PC beforehand.